SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 ### Practice 5 : Hierarchical Clustering
 Practice5 will be performed with PIVOT.
 * Connect to your PIVOT interface.
-- Go to Cluestering.
+- Go to Clustering.
  - For each analysis EdgeR or DESeq2 specify the Data Input (count, log...).
- - Choose the distance `Euclidean`, the Agglomeration method `Ward`and the number of cluster.
+ - Choose the distance `Euclidean` or an other, the Agglomeration method `Ward`and the number of cluster.

 -----------------------